 - Selection of Peers: The Obermatt proprietary correlation algorithm selects highly correlating comparable companies in order to determine the Peer Universe.

 - Rank Calculation: Obermatt determines the actual performance of the assessed company stated as Growth Rank, Operating Efficiency Rank, Investment Rank, and Combined Rank.

 - Comparison across CEOs: Companies and their executives are ranked based on the achieved ranks against their peers.

 The Process in Detail

 1. Selection of Companies

 Selecting the companies for a competition is defined for each competition individually.
-The criteria used for selection companies appears on the page for each rankings.
-Eligabiltiy for a certain competition is typically defined in the weeks prior to compilation of the ranking.
+The criteria used for selecting companies appear on the page for each ranking.
+Eligibiltiy for a certain competition is typically defined in the weeks prior to compilation of the ranking.

 2. Selection of CEOs

 CEOs qualify to compete in a certain competition if the company they work for has been selected for inclusion in a competition.
 In order to participate in this competition, the CEO must be employed by the company on the first and last day of its annual reporting period.
 CEOs that provide an above-market performance in one of the ranking metrics receive their individual winner page where all their Obermatt pins won in Obermatt rankings are displayed.

 Selecting the appropriate peers for the peer universe is paramount to the ranking results.
 The Obermatt proprietary correlation algorithm for Peer Universes selects companies in the same line of business or subject to the same economic cycles.
 This includes, but is not limited to, direct product competitors.
 For statistical purposes, Peer Universes ideally comprise between 30 and 70 company data points.
 However, in some cases, the number of peer data points can divert from this range.
 (More information)